Haripriya9851/SupplychainAcharya-5dgAI-Capstone/README.md

 # Problem Statement

 # Solution
-This Repository contains the implementation code of "Supply Chain Acharya - An AgentBot" that can answer all your supplychain related queries.
+"Supply Chain Acharya - An AgentBot" can help answer all your supplychain related queries.
 The Agentic The supply chain management system that integrates with a database to analyze forecast, inventory, logistics, sales tables, generate SQL queries, and provide root cause analysis based on agent-driven workflows.

 # Simulated Data
+Digital Twin of a small supply network to simulate 30 days of demand and replenishment, enabling realistic testing.

 # Tech-Stack

 1. LangGraph -
 2. Function Calling -
-3. Few-Shot-CoT -
+3. Few-Shot-CoT Prompt Engineering-
+4. Evaluation -

 ## How It Works
 - **Manager Agent:** This agent decides whether clarification is needed or if SQL generation should proceed based on the user's input.